 At University Hospitals, we are committed to ensuring the lives we touch benefit from the finest in health care quality, innovation and talent.
 UH has been a part of the Northeast Ohio community since 1866.
-It is because of you – and for you – that we are Going Further every day as we fulfill our mission: To Heal.
+It is because of you – and for you – that we fulfill our mission: To Heal.
 To Teach.
 To Discover.

 A parent may bring their child to the Emergency Department for many reasons.
 Our pediatric emergency physicians and nurse specialists are available 24 hours a day to help immediately and if necessary, to refer a child for any special help that is needed.
 We act as the front door to University Hospitals Rainbow Babies & Children’s Hospital.
 Parents can rest assured that once a child comes to us, the right pediatric specialist will be involved with his or her care.